franz-see/FlaskBootstrapSecurity/readme.md

 =========================
 http://flask.pocoo.org/

-This project is meant to be helpful for those who want to quickly jump into a new flask project.
-UserAccounts, Caching, Mail, User Registration, Roles, Python Script Commands, and Twitter Bootstrap are already configured.

 The Flask Boilerplate Project consists of many projects merged into one to provide the most flexible boilerplate for your flask project.